Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

 drives $\omega^i(t)\to 0$.
 Numerically, the mean angular velocity $\langle\omega\rangle(t)$ decays toward zero, and the rotational kinetic energy $KE_{\mathrm{r}}(t)$ decays toward zero as well.
 This matches the theoretical prediction that, for a constant irrotational ocean velocity, the long-time equilibrium satisfies $\omega^i\equiv 0$.

-\item \emph{Momentum balance with ocean forcing.} The contact forces satisfy action--reaction at the pair level, hence the internal forces contribute zero net momentum:
+\item \textit{Momentum balance with ocean forcing.} The contact forces lead to zero net momentum, i.e.,

 up to numerical error.
-Therefore, the evolution of $M_{1,\bfv}(t)$ is determined solely by the ocean drag (see Lemma \ref{lem:sumparticleMV}):
+Therefore, the evolution of $M_{1,\bfv}(t)$ is determined solely by the ocean drag (see Lemma \ref{lem:sumparticleMV})

-Thus $M_{1,\bfv}(t)$ is not conserved in general; instead it relaxes toward the ocean-drift momentum
+Thus $M_{1,\bfv}(t)$ is not conserved in general; instead it drives toward the ocean-drift momentum

 which is consistent with the observed convergence $\bfv^i\to\bfu^i$.
-In particular, after transients, the total momentum becomes approximately constant because $\bfu^i-\bfv^i\approx \bf0$ and the drag contribution becomes negligible.
+In particular, after a certain time (roughly when $t>5$), the total momentum becomes approximately constant because $\bfu^i-\bfv^i\approx \bf0$ and the drag contribution becomes negligible.

-\item \emph{Normal strain energy is collision-localized.} The total normal strain energy $U_n(t)$ is nonzero only during contact events (when $\chi^{ij}=1$ and $\delta^{ij}<0$).
-Numerically it appears as intermittent bursts (see the last plot in Figure \ref{fig:Ex1Ms}) corresponding to collisions, and decays back toward zero when the system becomes dilute and relative motion decreases.
+\item \textit{Normal strain energy is collision-localized.} The total normal strain energy $U_n(t)$ is nonzero only during contact events (when $\chi^{ij}=1$ and $\delta^{ij}<0$).
+Numerically, it appears as intermittent bursts (see the last plot in Figure \ref{fig:Ex1Ms}) corresponding to collisions, and decays as the system becomes dilute and relative motion decreases.
+This decay depends on floe concentration and drag coefficient.
 This behavior is consistent with the short-range Hertz-type contact interaction. \end{itemize}